-In 2016, a similar situation emerged.
-Recreational landings reached 216% of the recreational ACL and 200% of the stock ACL (recreational and commercial ACLs combined) and as such the AM was triggered and the 2017 fishing season was shortened to January 24, 2017 (82 FR 8363).
-Once again, North Carolina and Virginia did not adopt compatible fishing regulations and harvest continued in state waters.
+In 2016, recreational landings reached 216% of the recreational ACL and 200% of the stock ACL (recreational and commercial ACLs combined).
+As such, the AM was triggered, and the 2017 recreational fishing season was closed in federal waters on January 24, 2017 (82 FR 8363).
+Again, North Carolina and Virginia did not adopt compatible fishing regulations and harvest continued in state waters.

-Majority of the landings of Atlantic group cobia occur in North Carolina and Virginia, with much lower landings off Georgia and South Carolina.
+The majority of the landings of Atlantic cobia occur off North Carolina and Virginia, and to a lesser extent off Georgia and South Carolina.
 A very small amount of landings occur north of Virginia.
-Florida landings (both east and west coast) are considered to be part of the Gulf of Mexico migratory group cobia (Gulf cobia).
+Cobia off Florida (both east and west coast) are considered Gulf cobia.

-Since 2013, landings have been much higher in the state waters versus federal waters (Table 4.1.1.2).
-However, there have been years in which landings were higher from federal waters versus state waters.
-In 2016, federal waters were closed to recreational harvest for part of the year, contributing to the lower recreational landings in federal waters.
+Since 2013, landings of Atlantic cobia have been much higher in state waters versus federal waters (Table 4.1.1.2).
+However, there have been years in which landings were higher from federal waters versus state waters (2011 and 2012).
+In 2016, federal waters were closed to recreational harvest for part of the year, contributing to lower recreational landings in federal waters and higher landings in state waters.